 Straight and Across or Diagonal Sanding?

-In order to sand a floor properly, you must understand the nature of the wood.
+To sand a floor properly, you must understand the nature of the wood.
 Let’s begin with the basics.
 What is grain?
-According to Wikipedia, this the longitudinal arrangement of wood fibres.
-The first thing anyone entering the field of floor restoration learns is to follow the grain of the of the wood when sanding.
+According to Wikipedia, the longitudinal arrangement of wood fibres.
+The first thing anyone entering the field of floor restoration learns is to follow the grain of the wood when sanding.

 There are three stages of floor sanding – rough, medium and fine.
 Rough sanding uses coarse abrasives and removes the most worn parts of the floor.
 Medium, as the name suggests, is the middle ground, where the surface slowly begins to take shape and evens out.
 Finally, we have fine sanding with high grit sandpaper (we use up to 120) which truly allows the floor to become perfectly smooth.

 Now, when doing rough sanding, some people attempt to strip the wood diagonally, because it cuts faster.
 That is all fine and good but it also hurts the grain and it may become noticeable when you add the finish much later.
 For this reason, it is better to sand straight first and leave the grain untouched.
 Diagonal sanding has its place when working on very uneven, distressed surfaces where it is simply more efficient to remove more material at once.

 And here comes parquet flooring where there are rows of blocks facing opposite directions.
 How do you sand with the grain of one side without going against the of the other?
 There are two conflicting opinions on how to best approach this task.
 That you have to stand straight and across or diagonally.
 We shall try to explain both points of view.